DS-260 Immigrant Visa Electronic Application

 What happens after approval of the immigrant visa?

-Beginning June 1st, 2017, all applicants who have their immigrant visas issued will have their passports with visas delivered via ASC to the applicant’s designated address.
-Applicants also have the option to pick up the visa at the nearest ASC branch.
+All applicants who have their immigrant visas issued will have their passports with visas delivered via ASC.
+Applicants may choose to receive their document at home or other designated address or pick it up at the nearest ASC branch.
 There is no pick-up at the Consulate.

 For any information on the delivery of passports with visas please contact ASC.
 Please check ASC contacts here.